Queen to open London Games and Paralympics

 London previously hosted the Olympics in 1908 and 1948 and will be the first city to stage the Games three times.

-The Queen's father, George VI, opened the 1948 Games at the old Wembley Stadium and her great-grandfather Edward VII performed the honours at the now-demolished White City Stadium in 1908.
+The Queen's father, George VI, opened the 1948 Games at the old Wembley Stadium and her great-grandfather Edward VII performed the honors at the now-demolished White City Stadium in 1908.

 (Reporting by Alan Baldwin, editing by Ed Osmond)